 To quote Buffett, 'Ships will sail around the world but the Flat Earth Society will flourish.
 There will continue to be wide discrepancies between price and value in the marketplace...'
 By comparing earnings per share (EPS) and share price changes over time, we can get a feel for how investor attitudes to a company have morphed over time.

 Over half a decade, Tompkins Financial managed to grow its earnings per share at 5.5% a year.
 So the EPS growth rate is rather close to the annualized share price gain of 6% per year.
 This indicates that investor sentiment towards the company has not changed a great deal.
 In fact, the share price seems to largely reflect the EPS growth.

 You can see how EPS has changed over time in the image below (click on the chart to see the exact values).

 It might be well worthwhile taking a look at our free report on Tompkins Financial's earnings, revenue and cash flow.

 What About Dividends?

-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
-Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
+When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
+The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
 So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-As it happens, Tompkins Financial's TSR for the last 5 years was 101%, which exceeds the share price return mentioned earlier.
-The dividends paid by the company have thusly boosted the total shareholder return.
+As it happens, Tompkins Financial's TSR for the last 5 years was 53%, which exceeds the share price return mentioned earlier.
+And there's no prize for guessing that the dividend payments largely explain the divergence!